 Improving Your Emotional Fitness

 Emotional fitness may be practiced in many ways.
+Improving your emotional fitness can help maintain your general well-being.
 In this article, we take a deeper look into how to approach it with determination.

 Emotional fitness is a state wherein an individual can remain resilient, focused, and positive in stressful or challenging circumstances.

-1. Self-awareness is considered the basis of emotional fitness.
+1. Self-awareness is believed to be the basis of emotional fitness.
 Understanding our emotional triggers and biases is crucial for building successful relationships.
-According to research on emotional intelligence, most people (95%) believe they are self-aware, while only a small percentage of them (10-15%) are.
+According to research on emotional intelligence, most people (95%) believe they are self-aware.
+While only a small percentage of them (10-15%) are.

 2. Empathy is the ability to understand and share the emotions and feelings of another.
 It enables us to see things from a different point of view.